2017 is the Year Call Centers Should Adopt WebRTC

 Many legacy contact center applications include hard or soft phones that must be registered with the application.
 Plus, either a wired or SIP connection must be established.
 These connections can be complex, and often require a network engineer to ensure the settings are properly established.
 A properly configured WebRTC application makes these headaches obsolete because an agent station simply needs a compatible browser that has WebRTC media enabled (a simple button click or two) and a reliable network connection.
 Configuring an agent station to make and take calls using WebRTC is drop dead simple.
 What’s more, upgrades and updates are similarly easy.
 The agent accesses the most recent version of the call center software application each time they log on.

 WebRTC performance and reliability are similar to that of traditional softphones or landlines.
 Based on our years of experience handling WebRTC interactions, SingleComm is able to deliver high quality audio to agent browsers even in environments with sub-standard Internet service providers and less than ideal network configurations.
-SingleComm publishes and regularly updates guides to configure and test network connections to ensure that agents using the SingleComm application enjoy high-quality audio connections with their customers.
+SingleComm publishes and regularly updates guides to configure and test network connection to ensure that agents using the SingleComm application enjoy high-quality audio connections with their customers.